bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/node-on-kubernetes.rst

    $ kubectl apply -f nginx-dep.yaml

-You can test nginx by using the "toolbox" container as:
+You can test the NGINX deployment using the "toolbox" container as:

 .. code:: bash